AP Summer Institute

 Advanced Placement Teachers

-Wilkes University, in cooperation with The College Board will host AP 2024, a specially-designed summer workshop for Advanced Placement (AP) teachers.
-The workshops will be held on the campus of Wilkes University in 2024.
-Classes will be held in-person July 15-18.
+Wilkes University, in cooperation with The College Board will host AP 2025, a specially-designed summer workshop for Advanced Placement (AP) teachers.
+The workshops will be held online in 2025 from July 14-17.
 This program is tailored for people who teach, or wish to teach, AP courses in the following fields:

 • Biology